awslabs/git-secrets/README.rst

 ``--add-provider``
     Registers a secret provider.
-Secret providers are executables that when invoked outputs prohibited patterns that ``git-secrets`` should treat as prohibited.
+Secret providers are executables that when invoked output prohibited patterns that ``git-secrets`` should treat as prohibited.

 ``--register-aws``